 Schools for the community, schools as a community

 Maiden Erlegh Trust aims to build a community of schools in which a community ethos prevails in order to nurture, challenge and celebrate young people.
-Through our Trust, communities will be sure to have access to distinctive, inclusive and excellent schools for the youngsters, and venues which offer learning and other opportunities to the wider community.
+Through our Trust, communities will be sure to have access to distinctive, inclusive and excellent schools and venues which offer learning and other opportunities to the wider community.

 We consider each school to be a working community, led by strong, positive and ethical leaders and enriched by staff, parents and pupils/students from diverse backgrounds, each one contributing an array of different interests and talents.
 In this context we actively promote mutual respect, equality, an understanding of other cultures, empathy with the wider world and a strong and collaborative work ethic.

 Our priorities for each school in our Trust are the education, well-being, happiness and personal development of every pupil/student in our community.
 Equally important is the professional development, support and encouragement of our talented teaching and support staff and our Local Advisory Board members and Trustees.

 Each school which comes into the Trust takes on the goal to be “a school of opportunity, diversity and success for all”.
 This means that learners of all abilities and from all backgrounds make the most progress possible, gain the best possible qualifications/results and enjoy the challenges of learning at the highest level.

 Each school will ensure its pupils/students develop socially and thrive personally as well as academically.
 We want them to become confident and articulate children and young adults, motivated by a strong sense of personal worth, respect for others and commitment to service to others and hard work.
 In this way, they will be ready to move positively into the next phase of their education/lives.
 In order to do that we provide a calm, well ordered, secure and caring community; one which values as much the effort, participation and contribution to the community during their studies, as the end results.